featured image

 5 Turkey Tips For Safe Thawing

-- Always wash your hands and surfaces that come into contact with raw turkey to avoid cross-contamination.
+5. Always wash hands and surfaces after handling raw turkey to prevent cross-contamination.

 FAQs